 Check your mix for phasing problems by summing your mix to mono and listening out for disappearing instruments.
 Phase cancellation may cause a disappearing or interrupted groove on vinyl.
 If the groove disappears, the playback stylus will skip.

 Avoid sibilance!
 Use a de-esser on vocals if necessary.
 Records accentuate sibilance.

-Avoid high levels in the >16kHz range and significant boosting in the 8 to 16k range, you won’t get it back on the record.
+Avoid high levels in the >16kHz range altogether and also significant boosting in the 8 to 16k range, you won’t get it back on the record.
 Not a lot of music happens above about 12k and boosting here just creates heat in the coils of the cutterhead, resulting in distortion.

 Go easy on the limiting and compression across the whole mix.
 Less really is more in this case as dynamic audio can actually be cut louder.
 Light compression can make a good mix sound great, but it isn’t good for cutting if everything gets squished so that every single transient is hitting full-scale – ‘brickwalled’ mixes have to be cut quieter to avoid distortion.